-I am a data and networks specialist with experiences in academia (SFU Computing Science), software and systems engineering in a start-up (Cyan, Acquired by Ciena as BluePlanet), and acquisition by a large player in industry (Ciena), directing diversity in tech initiatives (AII4ALL), advocating diversity and inclusion (CSDC), and starting Novel Design and WiFier Network.
+I am a data and networks specialist with experiences in academia (SFU Computing Science), software engineering in a start-up (Cyan, Acquired by Ciena as BluePlanet), and systems engineering after acquisition by a large player in industry (Ciena), directing diversity in tech initiatives (AII4ALL), advocating diversity and inclusion (CSDC), and starting Novel Design and WiFier Network.

-Currently, I am a Lecturer and the Chair of Computing Science Diversity Committee at School of Computing Science, and President of Academic Women at Simon Fraser University (SFU).
-I am part of Network Systems Lab (NMSL) and teach advanced undergraduate and graduate (MPCS) courses on Networks, Distributed Systems, Cloud, and Web Systems.
+Currently, I am a Lecturer, a Rajan Family Scholar, the Chair of Computing Science Diversity Committee at School of Computing Science, and President of Academic Women at Simon Fraser University (SFU).
+I am part of Network Systems Lab (NMSL) and teach advanced (300 and 400 level) undergraduate and graduate (MPCS) courses on Data, Networks, Distributed Systems, Cloud, and Web Systems.